rchavers/urbackup-clone-btrfs/README.md

 ### Notes:
 My understanding of the UrBackup file structure is as follows (please correct me if my knowledge is faulty):
 * UrBackup stores the active databases and various support files in /var/urbackup
-* UrBackup stores backup copies of the databases, etc. on the "Backup storage path" from the settings (eg. /mnt/backups/urbackup)
+* UrBackup stores backup copies of the databases, etc. see: "Backup storage path" in settings. (eg. /mnt/backups/urbackup)
 * UrBackup stores a client's most recent file backup (not image backup) as symlinks in /mnt/backups/urbackup/clients
-* The "Backup storage path" is a btrfs filesystem
+* The "Backup storage path" is a btrfs filesystem:
-  * However, the client folders directly under that path are not subvolumes, but are instead regular linux directories
+  * However, the client folders directly under that path are not subvolumes, but are instead regular directories
   * The actual backup folders are subvolumes

+### FAQ:
+#### Why create this, why not simply use program x, y or z?
+I tried several other btrfs clone/backup/copy programs, but none of them worked exactly how I wanted.
+Most requrired a snapshot at the main btrfs filesystem level.
+That is to say, I would have needed to keep a snapshot of /mnt/backups/urbackup/.
+Then, you need to clone that snapshot.
+This approach is *Much* easier than writing this script.
+However, if that snapshot was removed, I would no longer be able to keep my offiste disks in sync without start over from scratch.
+With 40TB of data, that takes a really long time!
+As my backups grow, that snapshot needs to stay around and the storage deltas from that snapshot can't easily be released without starting a new copy.
+#### How does this program solve the snapshot issue above?
+urbackup-clone-btrfs.py does not need a urbackup main subvolume snapshot to work.
+It simply re-creates the file structure and keeps the source and destination in sync using the original parent/child relationship information as defined by the btrfs subvolume list command.
+It will iterate through each subvolume and check if a valid copy already exists, if not, call btrfs send and recieve.